Salt craving can sometimes be caused by a serious underlying medical condition, such as adrenal insufficiency or Bartter's syndrome.

 - Low blood pressure

-In some cases, salt craving is a symptom of a rare kidney disorder called Bartter's syndrome.
+Salt craving can sometimes be a symptom of a rare kidney disorder called Bartter's syndrome.

 Seek medical attention

-Your husband's salt cravings should be evaluated by a doctor, especially if other symptoms are present.
-In the absence of a demonstrated sodium-losing cause, such as Addison's disease or Bartter's syndrome, eating too much salt isn't good for you because it can increase your risk of developing high blood pressure.
+You'll likely want to have a doctor evaluate your husband's salt cravings, especially if he has other symptoms.
+Without a demonstrated sodium-losing cause, such as Addison's disease or Bartter's syndrome, eating too much salt generally isn't good for you because it can increase your risk of developing high blood pressure.

 - Adrenal insufficiency and Addison's disease.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/endocrine-diseases/adrenal-insufficiency-addisons-disease.
 Accessed March 14, 2017.